 - See section 3.1 before running test.
 If you do not use notebook or computer with LCD display (we recommend it), take attention to your PC monitor.
-The monitor distance from pick-up coils and its azimuth position can have sometimes great influence.
-Be sure there are no other instruments in the vicinity of pick-up coils. - Switch on the KLY5 and run program SAFYR7. - Open routine Execute | Sigma Test.
+The monitor distance from pick-up coils and its azimuth position can have great influence in some case.
+Be sure that there are no other instruments in the vicinity of pick-up coils. - · Switch on the MFK2 and run program SAFYR7. - · Set desired frequency for test in the Settings | Instrument settings window. - Open routine Execute | Sigma Test.
 Shortcut [Shift+Del].
 Sigma Test window will pop-up.
 Consult SAFYR7 manual for more details.